-End of season check list and agenda topics
+End-of-season check list and agenda topics

-The purpose of the end of season meeting is to ensure all that all data questions have been resolved, all design and field data have been finalized, and no more information or tasks are required prior to the end of the field season.
-The End of season check-in must occur no sooner than one week after the crew's last field day and no later than 4 weeks after.
+The purpose of the end-of-season meeting is to ensure all that all data questions have been resolved, all design and field data have been finalized, and no more information or tasks are required prior to the end of the field season.
+The End-of-season check-in must occur no sooner than one week after the crew's last field day and no later than 4 weeks after.
 Crews will then need one week minimum to finalize and submit data to the NOC prior to the end of their employment period.

-Pre-meeting preparation checklist:

-- □ Crews have submitted all final data. - Project Lead has reviewed all data and will come to the meeting with anyquestions.
-All attendees should reference the Data Review Dashboard - □ National AIM team has reviewed submitted data and will come to the meeting with anyquestions. - □ All questions in the Error Review Check lists have been resolved or will be resolved during the meeting. - □ The Riparian and Wetland AIM Data Team has reviewed the finalized Evaluation Statuses in the Webmap and will come to the meeting with any questions.
-All attendees should reference the Webmap for their official numbers. - □ Crews select 1-2 plots that were highlights/challenging this season.
-Come prepared to the meeting with the Plot IDs. - □ Crews prepare a list of gear that needs to be replaced, replenished, or fixed and share with whomever is responsible for gear (using the master gear list as a checklist could be helpful). - □ Contractors have submitted water quality samples following the Water Quality Submission Protocol. - □ State Lead/Coordinator organizes meeting with National AIM Team, Project Leads, contractors, and crews.
-Keeps notes in the Teams Mid and End of season check folder.
+Pre Pre-meeting checklist: Crews have submitted all final data.
+Project Lead has reviewed all data and will come to the meeting with anyquestions.
+All attendees should reference the Data Review Dashboard National AIM team has reviewed submitted data and will come to the meeting with any questions.
+All questions in the Error Review Check lists have been resolved or will be resolved during the meeting.
+The Riparian and Wetland AIM Data Team has reviewed the finalized Evaluation Statuses in the Webmap and will come to the meeting with any questions.
+All attendees should reference the Webmap for their official numbers.
+Crews select 1-2 plots that were highlights/challenging this season.
+Come prepared to the meeting with the Plot IDs.
+Crews have submitted water quality samples following the Water Quality Submission Protocol.
+State Lead/Coordinator organizes meeting with National AIM Team, Project Leads, crew managers, and crews.
+Keeps notes in the End-of-season agendas.